Experience-Monks/f1-tutorial/step3.md

 ]);
 ```

-Above we called the teach method of `f1` instance and passed it an `Array` with one function.
+Above we called the parsers method of `f1` instance and passed it an `Array` with one function.
 As `f1` updates this function will be run and it's only purpose is to take the values from the state and apply it to dom element.

 Now you should be able to see how the `alpha` property gets applied to the CSS property opacity.